 The price per share will be the NAV next determined after the Company or the insurance company receives a shareholder's purchase or redemption order in good order.
 NAV is the value of one share's portion of all of the net assets in the Fund.
 The Company determines the NAV for the Fund as of the close of the NYSE (normally 4:00 p.m.
 Eastern time) on each day that the NYSE is open for business.
 Shares will generally not be priced on days that the NYSE is closed.
 The Fund may elect to remain open and price its shares on days when the NYSE is closed but the primary securities markets on which the Fund's securities trade remain open.
-On any business day when the Securities Industry and Financial Markets Association ("SIFMA") recommends that the bond markets close early, the Fund reserves the right to close at or prior to the SIFMA recommended closing time.
-If the Fund does so, it will cease granting same day credit for purchase and redemption orders received after the Fund's closing time and credit will be given on the next business day.
 If the NYSE is closed due to inclement weather, technology problems or any other reason on a day it would normally be open for business, or the NYSE has an unscheduled early closing on a day it has opened for business, the Fund reserves the right to treat such day as a business day and accept purchase and redemption orders until, and calculate its NAV as of, the normally scheduled close of regular trading on the NYSE for that day, so long as the Adviser believes there generally remains an adequate market to obtain reliable and accurate market quotations.

 Trading of securities that are primarily listed on foreign exchanges may take place on weekends and other days when the Fund does not price its shares.
-Therefore, to the extent, if any, that the Fund invests in securities primarily listed on foreign exchanges, the value of the Fund's portfolio securities may change on days when you will not be able to purchase or sell their shares.
+Therefore, to the extent, if any, that the Fund invests in securities primarily listed on foreign exchanges, the value of the Fund's securities may change on days when shareholders will not be able to purchase or sell shares.